Xelus22/MechanicalKeyboardWiki/_entries/Cases.md

 parent-id: Parts
 is-parent: no
 ---
-You can build a sandwich case - made from metal or acrylic, or a mix of both.
+You can build a sandwich case or make your own! - made from metal or acrylic, or a mix of both.
+Even CORK.
+Anything your brain can come up with.

 You can buy cases from GB's or pre-made from taobao, or any other seller.